httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a key as input_key, return an ASCII string suitable for use in a textual HTTP header value.

-0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
+0. If input_key is not a sequence of characters, or contains characters not in lcalpha, DIGIT, "\*", "\_", or "-", fail serialisation.
 1. Let output be an empty string.
 2. Append input_key to output.
 3. Return output.